-Reactive Electrochemical Membrane (REM) Reactors for the Oxidation of Perfluoroalkyl Compound Contaminated Water
+Reactive Electrochemical Membrane (REM) Reactors for the Oxidation of PFAS-Impacted Water

 Brian Chaplin | University of Illinois at Chicago

-Perfluoroalkyl substances (PFASs) are prevalent contaminants in the groundwater at Department of Defense (DOD) sites.
-These compounds were contained in aqueous film forming foams (AFFFs), which were used to suppress fires at hundreds of DOD sites.
-PFASs pose a serious human health risk, and thus the US Environmental Protection Agency has issued a drinking water health advisory level of 70 ng L-1 for six PFAS compounds.
-As a result, there has been extensive investigations of groundwater contamination at DOD sites, which generates a large volume of waste containing PFASs, which is termed investigation derived waste (IDW).
+Perfluoroalkyl substances (PFAS) are prevalent chemicals in groundwater throughout the U.S. These compounds were contained in aqueous film forming foams (AFFFs), which were used to suppress fires at hundreds of sites.
+PFAS pose a serious human health risk, and thus the U.S. Environmental Protection Agency has issued a drinking water health advisory level of 70 ng L-1 for PFOS and PFOA.
+As a result, there has been extensive investigations of groundwater at DoD sites, which generates a large volume of waste containing PFAS, which is termed investigation derived waste (IDW).
 PFAS removal from water is complicated by low volatility, general lack of reactivity to biodegradation and traditional oxidative treatment processes, and poor desorption kinetics from granular activated carbon and other sorbents.
-Therefore, novel and effective remediation technologies are needed to treat PFAS-contaminated IDWs, which would allow for on-site disposal options that would lower the overall cost of site management.
+Therefore, novel and effective remediation technologies are needed to treat PFAS-impacted IDWs, which would allow for on-site disposal options that would lower the overall cost of site management.

-The successful completion of this project will have numerous benefits to DOD and the scientific community.
-These expected benefits include 1) a better understanding of the use of electrochemical technologies for groundwater remediation; 2) the generation of proof of concept data that can be used to develop a field-scale prototype REM for the remediation of PFAS-contaminated groundwater; and 3) an energy cost assessment for using the REM technology at contaminated sites, which can be used by practitioners to assess the REM technology as a viable remediation option.
+The successful completion of this project will have numerous benefits to DoD and the scientific community.
+These expected benefits include 1) a better understanding of the use of electrochemical technologies for groundwater remediation; 2) the generation of proof of concept data that can be used to develop a field-scale prototype REM for the remediation of PFAS-impacted groundwater; and 3) an energy cost assessment for using the REM technology, which can be used by practitioners to assess the REM technology as a viable remediation option.
 (Anticipated Completion - June 2019)